 From a technical standpoint, there is nothing preventing us from using dots (.) in URLs.
 However, from a usability / logical standpoint this may be something that we should consider.

-Dots in the URL might not make much sense to novice users, who have a hard time understanding URLs already.
-We, developers, can do much to improve peoples understanding, and normalize URLs to a point that makes sense to even novice users.
-The fact that most the web will do things ugly and illogical does not excuse us from not doing better on our own sites.
+Dots in the URL might not make much sense to novice users who already has a hard time understanding the concept of an URL.
+We, developers, can do much to improve peoples understanding and normalize URLs to a point where they make sense to even novice users.
+The fact that most of the web does things in illogical and ugly ways does not excuse us from not doing better on our own sites.
 For instance, this is why I personally avoid using a slash "/" at the end of article URLs, based on the idea that the slash would indicate a directory.
 The logic continues for the dot, because the dot, at least at the end, would indicate a file extension.
 However, on the world wide web, this is not always the case.

 We can choose to go two routes.
 Either we accept that the URL is basically different from a normal file system path, and therefor can contain all sorts of characters.
 Or, we can try to apply some logic.
 In my mind, it does not really matter what logic we apply, as long as search engines are able to follow, and our users will benefit from seeing clean URLs that are easy to share.

 The need to use dots in URL paths

 I write this because I personally have a real need to use dots in URLs.
 However, I also realize that doing so would violate my own URL logic.
 My need may not be limited to just using dots, but also other special characters.
 The plus sign is another special character which is being used both in C++ and in Google+, and that might actually cause worse problems than dot (.).
 Indeed, certain software and web standards, both topics I write about on Beamtic, include a dot in the name.
 I personally prefer people not to use special characters when naming things, because it might cause problems when people need to talk about the product.
 I still hope these will eventually get fixed, but in the meantime, I really think people should avoid dots, plusses, and other special characters.